bitrix24/b24restdocs/api-reference/imopenlines/imconnector/standard-method-info.md

 - PHP

-    Here we will insert the necessary code, regenerated from your JS example
+    Here we will insert the necessary code, regenerated from your example in JS

 {% endlist %}

-{% note tip "Typical use-cases and scenarios" %}
+{% note tip "Typical Use-Cases and Scenarios" %}

-We will fill this block later.
-Or we will remove the block if unnecessary.
+We will fill in the content of this block later.
+Or we will remove the block if it is unnecessary

 {% endnote %}

 ## Response Handling

-HTTP status: **200**
+HTTP Status: **200**

 ```json
 {